Skip to main content

 Parker Schwartz PLLC

-Ira M. Schwartz is a partner in Parker Schwartz, PLLC located in Phoenix, Arizona.
-He practices primarily in the intellectual property area, representing a broad range of clients from large corporations and universities, to small and medium sized high tech businesses, to individual artists, authors and inventors.
-His practice includes litigating and defending patent, trademark, and copyright infringement and trade secret misappropriation cases in federal courts, state courts, and through arbitration; and transactional work including preparing licensing and royalty agreements, manufacturing and distribution agreements, technology related employment agreements and restrictive covenants; and prosecuting copyright and trademark applications, both in the U.S. and internationally.
-Mr. Schwartz lectures frequently on the topics of Computer and Internet Law, Intellectual Property Law and International Arbitration of Intellectual Property Disputes.
-He is a past Board member of the International Technology Law Association (ITechLaw) and a past president of the Intellectual Property Section of the State Bar of Arizona.
-Mr. Schwartz is also a Judge Pro Tempore of the Arizona Superior Court.
+is a partner in Parker Schwartz, PLLC located in Phoenix, Arizona.
+He practices primarily in the area of technology law, including intellectual property, representing a broad range of clients from large corporations and universities, to small and medium sized high tech businesses, to individual artists, authors and inventors.
+His practice includes preparing licensing and royalty agreements, manufacturing and distribution agreements, and enforcing and defending patent, trademark, copyright infringement and trade secret misappropriation cases in federal and state courts.
 In addition to his active intellectual property litigation practice, he regularly serves as a mediator and an arbitrator.
+Mr. Schwartz can be reached at ischwartz@psazlaw.com or (602) 282-0477.
+01/18

 Guidant Law PLC